Have you seen an F-35 in South Carolina? One has gone missing

 In a statement to NPR, the Marine Corps did not specify whether the jet's transponder was on, or whether it was carrying any armaments.

-"Based on the jet's last-known position and in coordination with the FAA, we are focusing our attention north of JB Charleston, around Lake Moultrie and Lake Marion," Joint Base Charleston said via social media.
+"Based on the jet's last-known position and in coordination with the FAA, we are focusing our attention north of JB Charleston, around Lake Moultrie and Lake Marion," Joint Base Charleston said.
 The two lakes are adjacent to each other, and they sit roughly between Charleston and Columbia, S.C., suggesting the military believes the plane did not continue flying very long after the pilot ejected.

 It's not yet known what led the pilot to abandon the aircraft.
 The Marines and others involved in the search characterize the apparent crash as a "mishap" — one that is still being deciphered.